hellowac/celery-zh-cn/cn_docs/getting-started/next-steps.rst

 Stopping the worker
 ~~~~~~~~~~~~~~~~~~~

+Stopping the worker

+.. tab:: 中文

+.. tab:: 英文

 To stop the worker simply hit :kbd:`Control-c`.
 A list of signals supported
 by the worker is detailed in the :ref:`Workers Guide <guide-workers>`.

 In the background
 ~~~~~~~~~~~~~~~~~

+In the background

+.. tab:: 中文

+.. tab:: 英文

 In production you'll want to run the worker in the background, described in detail in the :ref:`daemonization tutorial <daemonizing>`.